PCSX2/pcsx2/README.md

 ## Minimum
 * OS: Windows Vista SP2 or newer or GNU/Linux (32-bit or 64-bit)
-* CPU: Any that supports SSE2 (Pentium 4 and up, Athlon64 and up)
+* CPU: Any that supports SSE2 (Pentium 4 and up, Athlon64 and up) @ 1600 STR or better
 * GPU: DirectX 10 GPU or better
 * RAM: 2GB or more

 ## Recommended
 * OS: Windows 7/8/8.1/10 (64-bit) or GNU/Linux (64-bit)
-* CPU: Intel Haswell (or AMD equivalent) @ 3.2GHz or better
+* CPU: Intel Haswell (or AMD equivalent) @ 2000 STR or better
 * GPU: DirectX 11 GPU or greater
 * RAM: 4GB or more

 ## Notes

 - You need the [Visual C++ 2015 x86 Redistributables](https://www.microsoft.com/en-us/download/details.aspx?id=48145) for this version to work.
+Note: Visual C++ 2017 is directly compatible with Visual C++ 2015.
+While the project is built with Visual C++ 2015, either version will work.

-- PCSX2 1.4.0 is the last version to support Windows XP.
+- PCSX2 1.4.0 is the last stable version to support Windows XP and Direct3D9.
 Windows XP is no longer getting updates (including security-related updates), and graphics drivers for Windows XP are older and no longer maintained.

 - Make sure to update your operating system, drivers, and DirectX (if applicable) to ensure you have the best experience possible.
 Having a newer GPU is also recommended so you have the latest supported drivers.

 - Because of copyright issues, and the complexity of trying to work around it, you need a BIOS dump extracted from a legitimately-owned PS2 console to use the emulator.
 For more information about the BIOS and how to get it from your console, visit [this page](https://pcsx2.net/config-guide/official-english-pcsx2-configuration-guide.html#Bios).

 - PCSX2 mainly takes advantage of 2 CPU cores.
 As of [this commit](https://github.com/PCSX2/pcsx2/commit/ac9bf45) PCSX2 can now take advantage of more than 2 cores using the MTVU speedhack.
 This can be a significant speedup on CPUs with 3+ cores, but it may be a slowdown on GS-limited games (or on CPUs with fewer than 2 cores).

+- Requirements benchmarks are based on a statistic from the Passmark CPU bench marking software.
+When we say "STR", we are referring to Passmark's "Single Thread Rating" statistic.
+You can look up your CPU on https://cpubenchmark.net to see how it compares to PCSX2's requirements.

 # Screenshots